shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 # Why

-Using [React Context](https://reactjs.org/docs/context.html) allows us to make one call to check the currently authenticated user is aka the "Viewer" at the top of our React tree, and we then want to be able to use the viewer object throughout our application without passing it around as a prop ([Prop Drilling Vs Context](https://medium.com/geekculture/props-drilling-v-s-context-api-which-one-is-the-best-75c503d21a65))
+Using [React Context](https://reactjs.org/docs/context.html) allows us to make one call to check the currently the authenticated user is aka the "Viewer" at the top of our React tree, and we then want to be able to use the viewer object throughout our application without passing it around as a prop ([Prop Drilling Vs Context](https://medium.com/geekculture/props-drilling-v-s-context-api-which-one-is-the-best-75c503d21a65))